burnedpopcorn/Pizza-Tower-1.1.0-Web-Port/Possible Fix Ideas.md

 What will work is to extract all the sound files from the .bank files and place them into a sound folder, which then we would manually remove and replace all FMOD sound functions with functions that would call the appropriate sound file when needed.
 This would most likely work, as I'm pretty sure the April 2021 build did that and it's sound actually worked, but it would take alot of time.

-## Mr. Mooney and Noisette Clothes Crash
-> This was reported by @AJNurtnick (Issue #13)

-The game crashes when paying Mr. Mooney or Noisette for clothes
-> This is in the Last Level of the Tower, and the game can still be beaten

-Unfornately, I have little idea how to fix the problem, so this might take a long time to fix if ever

 ## Clothes don't Work
 Clothes can be collected, but cannot be applied
 > Not sure this will be fixed anytime soon (as it's not high priority)